If you’re looking for how to write the best thank you notes/emails after your interview, you’ve come to the right place.

 A good interview thank you email or note should contain three essential pieces:

+There are also two optional steps you may want to include.
 These next two pieces aren’t 100% necessary for a thank you note or thank you email after the interview, but are a nice touch you can add.

 You’ll see these pieces in the thank you note/email examples below.
 You can use any of these templates after your interview.
 And below each sample email, I’ll explain the strengths and weaknesses of each template.